pipe-cd/pipecd/README.md

 - Two seperate components: single binary `piped` and `control-plane`
 - `piped` can be run in a Kubernetes cluster, a single VM or even a local machine
 - Easy to operate multi-tenancy, multi-cluster

+**Safety and Security**
+- Support single sign-on (SSO) and role-based access control (RBAC)
-- Security: your credentials are not exposed outside of your cluster
+- Your credentials are not exposed outside your cluster and not saved in control-plane

 ## License